 You don’t need to take any action.
 Your case will automatically transfer to the new Tribunal, which will operate at the same locations with the same staff.
 Although the laws will change from 14 October, your case will be handled efficiently and fairly under the new framework.

-You can still apply to the AAT until 14 October, after which your application will automatically transfer to the new Tribunal.
+You can still apply to the ART until 14 October, after which your application will automatically transfer to the new Tribunal.
 From 14 October, any new applications will need to be made directly to the new Tribunal.
 Your notice of decision will outline the timeframe for applications, and you can also request an extension.

 • Increased resources for faster resolution of matters.